Committee on the Status of Women

 - Identifying obstacles to the advancement of women and developing strategies to address these obstacles.

-- The Committee shall address issues including but not limited to: the general atmosphere for women within the Health Science Center community; hiring and promotion practices; salary and professional equity; training; employment practices affecting women such as child care provisions, health services, maternity leave, child rearing, family sick leave, and flexible-time working arrangements.
+- The committee shall address issues including but not limited to: the general atmosphere for women within the UTHealth community; hiring and promotion practices; salary and professional equity; training; employment practices affecting women such as child care provisions, health services, maternity leave, child rearing, family sick leave, and flexible-time working arrangements.
 Documentation may include conducting surveys and collecting and maintaining data.

 - Recognize distinguished professional women and mentors’ of women.

 - The committee shall report findings.
 Recommend policies to the university; establish immediate and long-range goals; and work with those designated responsible for their implementation.

 - Collaborate with executive leadership, other departments and organizations within the university:

 Administer awards recognizing women:

 - Providing requested review of changes in policy and practices affecting women.

 - The CSW shall provide an annual report to the university President through the Office of the EVPARA.